KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 # Horizontal Rule Usage

 Horizontal rules (`---`) mark major boundaries within a document.
-Their use is reserved for:
+They are reserved for:

 - top-level section boundaries,
 - major callout transitions,
 - separation between document body and closing seal,
 - separation between metadata block and document body.

-Horizontal rules are not used between every subsection within a section.
+Horizontal rules do not appear between every subsection within a section.
 Excessive rule placement fragments the document's visual rhythm and erodes the rule's boundary-marking function.

 ---